 First, the Police, Ambulance Authority, or community member contacts the IR team.
-Next, an IR clinician travels to the scene of trauma.
-The clinician assists children and families.
-They assess the emotional and physical safety from the perspective of the child.
+The Immediate Response clinician will consult over the phone to assess for safety and determine continued needs.
+If appropriate, an IR clinician may travel to the scene of trauma.
+The clinician assists children and families through assessing emotional and physical safety from the perspective of the child.
 Finally, clinicians attend to the emotional needs of children at the scene.
-They engage them in soothing activities.
+They engage the child(ren) and caregivers in soothing activities.

-For 30 days, children are evaluated and connected to ongoing services.
-These services may be through ChildSavers or community partners.
+Children may qualify for ongoing mental health services through ChildSavers or other community partners.
 A child may receive therapy from ChildSavers outpatient Mental Health Services.
-This care focuses on establishing safety, developing emotional regulation skills, identifying resources, and enhancing resiliency.
+This care focuses on establishing safety, developing coping skills, identifying resources, and enhancing resiliency.